 All of the IP numbers appear to be registered to Facebook, although some of them suspiciously refuse to be tracerouted.

-Facebook and you know who now have a copy of the video that otherwise only exists on my hard disk.
-The legitimate recipient still doesn't.
+Facebook now has a copy of the video that otherwise only exists on my hard disk.
+The legitimate recipient doesn't.

 This behavior is new.
 At some point in the last three years Facebook must have introduced this new degree of surveillance.
 I had occasionally sent private https links to people before and never saw such aggressive invasion of privacy.